Pregnant in College — Impossible, or Perfect Timing?

 Australia:

-- Many universities have childcare at a reduced rate and preference is given to children of students, before offering spots to the public, like RMIT, Victoria University, Curtin University, UWA, JCU, UC, and UNSW
+- Many universities offer childcare at a reduced rate and preference is given to children of students, before offering spots to the public.
+This is the case at RMIT, Victoria University, Curtin University, UWA, JCU, UC, and UNSW.

-- Child Care Benefit helps you with the cost of childcare for long day care, family day care, occasional care, outside school hours care, vacation care and registered care
+- Centrelink – Child Care Benefit helps you with the cost of childcare for long day care, family day care, occasional care, outside school hours care, vacation care, and registered care.

-- Child Care Rebate assists parents or guardians with your out-of-pocket expenses for approved childcare if you are studying
+- Centrelink – Child Care Rebate assists parents or guardians with out-of-pocket expenses for approved childcare while studying.

-- Jobs, Education and Training (JET) Child Care provides extra help with the cost of childcare for student parents.
-JET Child Care can help meet the cost of childcare by paying most of the “gap fee” not covered by Child Care Benefit for the hours of care you need for studies.
+- Centrelink – Jobs, Education and Training Child Care Fee Assistance (JET-CCFA) can help meet the cost of childcare by paying most of the “gap fees” not covered by Child Care Benefit for the hours of care you need for studies.

 -